Good Eats!

 Magnolia Bakery

-Wait in line for 30 minutes for New York’s most famous cupcakes at the Magnolia Bakery, Bleecker St at 11th St. (Other locations: Bloomingdales, Central Park South, Grand Central Terminal, Grand Central Madison Avenue LIRR Concourse, Hudson Yards, Moynihan Trail Hall, Rockefeller Center, and the Upper West Side), and watch for passing celebs who live nearby.
+Wait in line for 30 minutes for New York’s most famous cupcakes at the Magnolia Bakery, Bleecker St at 11th St. (Other locations: Sixth Avenue at 49th Street, uptown on Columbus Avenue at 69th Street, and Bloomingdales), and watch for passing celebs who live nearby.
 Or explore the current “cupcake battle” waging in the city between Magnolia and some of it’s offshoots.

 Buttercup Bake Shop

-Go on a tasting tour and judge for yourself…try Buttercup Bake Shop (Locations in Midtown East, Murray Hill, the Financial District, and the Upper West Side)
+Go on a tasting tour and judge for yourself…try Buttercup Bake Shop (51st Street and 2nd Avenue and on the West Side at 72nd Street between Amsterdam and Columbus),

 Billy's Bakery